About the Journal

 Revenue Sources, Advertising, and Direct Marketing Policy

-ACSR maintains a policy of not accepting advertisements from any external entities.
+ACSR maintains a strict policy of not accepting advertising from any external entities, ensuring the impartiality and objectivity of the journal's content.